tomasnorre/crawler/Documentation/Features/PriorityCrawling/Index.rst

 TYPO3 9 LTS
 -----------

-In TYPO3 9 LTS, the will be a new tab :guilabel`Crawler` when editing pages, here you can set the priority.
+In TYPO3 9 LTS, the will be a new tab :guilabel:`Crawler` when editing pages, here you can set the priority.

 .. figure:: /Images/backend_crawler_priority_v9.png